Simple Living With Nature

 If you feel like it is reducing a bit too fast, you can partially cover the pot while it is simmering.

 Remove the pot from the heat and set aside to cool to a warm room temperature.
-You want it to be warm enough to dissolve the honey, but not too hot to preserve the benefits of the raw honey.
+You want it to be warm enough to dissolve the honey, but not too hot to preserve the raw honey’s properties.

 Strain out the elderberries using a fine mesh sieve, pressing the berries to get any extra liquid out.